department-of-veterans-affairs/va.gov-team/products/harassment-reporting/research/usability/conversation-guide.md

 Thank you for joining us today!
 My name is Cindy.
 How are you doing today?

 Before we begin, I want to make sure that you're comfortable with a few of my teammates assisting me on this call, including a note taker and a social worker (or clinician), [name].
+[Name] can jump in to provide support for you, if needed.

-I can tell you a little more about who we are and what we’re doing before we go any further.
+I can tell you a little more about who I am and what we’re doing before we go any further...
 I'm a user researcher and as a team we work on making improvements to VA's websites.
 We reach out to Veterans from time to time to get their input to make sure we're on the right track with the web pages that we're building.
 VA is working to stop harassment and make our locations and services safer for all.
 As part of these efforts, our team is exploring an online tool to make it easier for Veterans to report harassment at VA.
 Your input could help us make the tool easier to use by Veterans like you.
 You'll try out the tool to report a hypothetical harassment situation, not your own harassment experience.

 **Are you comfortable proceeding with this session?**